rinmeng/prometheus/Tutorial.md

 - You must download one of the folders for your OS.
 If you are on Windows, download the `Windows` folder.
 If you are on macOS, download the `macOS` folder.

-- Once installed, run the program by opening the `prometheus.py` file with Python.
+- Once installed, run the program by opening the `prometheus.py` file with Python Launcher.

 - Fill out infos, and then run the program.